johnpottergr/johnpottergr.github.io/blog/6-19-2025-think-like-a-systems engineer.md

 <!--truncate-->

 ## Why This Matters
 Ranking #1 in search doesn’t mean much if ChatGPT answers the question directly and never cites you.
-Similarly, showing up in SGE (Google’s Search Generative Experience) summaries or Perplexity citations could drive more indirect influence—even without clicks.
+Similarly, showing up in SGE (Google’s Search Generative Experience) summaries or Perplexity citations could drive more indirect influence, even without clicks.

 Citation Score gives marketers a way to quantify this influence.
 It can also help content teams reverse-engineer what types of assets are likely to be surfaced by LLMs: well-structured docs, clear product explanations, or high-authority third-party coverage.

 ## Lessons from Academia and Publishing
 Interestingly, this kind of modeling has already taken off in other domains.
 Academic publishing has spent years refining metrics like:

-- h-index (how often a researcher is cited and how widely their work is distributed),
+- h-index (how often a researcher is cited and how widely their work is distributed)

-- co-citation networks (who gets cited alongside whom), and
+- co-citation networks (who gets cited alongside whom)

-- altmetrics (social and public engagement around citations).
+- altmetrics (social and public engagement around citations)

 <img src="/img/citation.png" alt="Citation Map" width="800"/>